avocado-framework/avocado/docs/source/WritingTests.rst

   cache directory, pointing to the file original location.
 * ``expire:`` (optional) time period that the cached file will be considered valid.
 After that period, the file will be dowloaded again.
-The value can be an integer or a string containig the time and the unit.
+The value can be an integer or a string containing the time and the unit.
 Example: '10d' (ten days).
 Valid units are ``s`` (second), ``m`` (minute), ``h`` (hour) and ``d`` (day).